nhsconnect/FHIR-ODS-API/pages/explore/explore.md

 ## 1. Resource API Structure ##

-The FHIR ODS Lookup profile API described in the Explore section of this implementation guide has been structured consistently in the following way:
+The FHIR ODS Lookup profile API described in this section of the implementation guide has been structured consistently in the following way:
 - `0.` References
 - `1.` Read
-- `2.` Search Parameters
+- `2.` Search
-- `3.` Example

 ### 1.1 Resource API Structure Details ###